Update: Suspect set fire to RV, then went to get cup of coffee - NewsBreak

 Update: Suspect set fire to RV, then went to get cup of coffee

 The incident happened at 9 a.m. in the parking lot of the Panama City Square shopping center.
-After the fire began officers and firefighters rushed to the scene to put out the blaze.CAUGHT ON CAMERA: Truck speeds through Daphne couple’s backyard following SEC Championship game
+After the fire began officers and firefighters rushed to the scene to put out the blaze.Teenage boy fatally stabbed at Cain Griffin Park

 Meanwhile, Thomas Edward Gonzales, 30, was enjoying a cup of coffee and watching the scene, police wrote in a news release.
 Witnesses directed investigators to Gonzales and he was arrested and charged with arson.